-The National Association of Music Merchants is a non profit organization which sets to promote the development and strengthen the industry of music, sound and performance products.
+The National Association of Music Merchants is a non-profit organization that sets to promote the development and strengthen the industry of music, sound and performance products.

 The NAMPA is set to promote the rights of performing arts managers and agents by playing a leadership role, developing professionals and form alliances in the performing arts industry.

 The Recording Academy is most notable for having celebrated the world-renowned GRAMMY Awards for over 50 years.
 Its main purpose is to honour and applaud excellence in the field of recording arts and to support the music industry.

 The National Association of Record Industry Professionals is dedicated to marketing and monetizing music.
 Since its conception in 1998, it has grown to become the largest music business network in the world with over 130,000 affiliates.
 It is a source of knowledge for record industry professionals, holding many seminars, workshops, and other opportunities such as A&R pitching sessions.